Welcome to Year 2A

 Maths home learning activities will be set weekly on MyMaths and will need to be completed by the date indicated.
 Children have been given their log in details for this.
 Activities are given with a supporting lesson that children may work through before attempting their homework if they feel they need a little more support and guidance in this area.

-Key dates for events throughout our new school year will be confirmed in September 2020.
+Key dates for events throughout our new school year will be confirmed and related in due course via parent mail.

 May I take this opportunity to thank you for your continued support.